atsushieno/libcxx-provider/README.md

 I (@atsushieno) build [an audio plugin framework](https://github.com/atsushieno/android-audio-plugin-framework/) that comes with a couple of framework library AARs and they are used by various plugin apps.
 Some of those AARs come with the native libraries, and they build up a dependency tree.

 Those library AARs are in general designed for apps to be usable without compiling native code.
-JVM interop projects maybe also good use cases.
+JVM native binding (interop, FFI) projects would be also good example use cases.

 This however uncovers an interesting problem.
 Those apps often don't have to involve `externalNativeBuild`, then no native compilation happens.
 In such case, only those native libraries from AARs are packaged into the apk/aab.
 Now you may have noticed - `libc++_shared.so` is not in any of the AARs, and there is no further native compilation involved.